Which Purina Puppy Chow Recipes Get

-Purina Puppy Chow earns the Advisor’s lowest rating of 1 star.
+Purina Puppy Chow receives the Advisor’s second-lowest tier rating of 2.5 stars.

-Purina Puppy Chow Complete and Balanced dog food was selected to represent the others in the line for this review.
+Purina Puppy Chow Complete was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food

 Ingredients: Whole grain corn, chicken by-product meal, corn gluten meal, beef fat preserved with mixed-tocopherols, soybean meal, barley, egg and chicken flavor, ground rice, chicken, poultry and pork digest, mono and dicalcium phosphate, calcium carbonate, fish oil, salt, potassium chloride, soybean oil, choline chloride, minerals [zinc sulfate, ferrous sulfate, manganese sulfate, copper sulfate, calcium iodate], sodium selenite, l-lysine monohydrochloride, vitamins [vitamin E supplement, niacin (vitamin B-3), vitamin A supplement, calcium pantothenate (vitamin B-5), pyridoxine hydrochloride (vitamin B-6), vitamin B-12 supplement, thiamine mononitrate (vitamin B-1), vitamin D-3 supplement, riboflavin supplement (vitamin B-2), menadione sodium bisulfite complex (vitamin K), folic acid (vitamin B-9), biotin (vitamin B-7), ], yellow 6, l-ascorbyl-2-polyphosphate (vitamin C), yellow 5, dl-methionine, red 40, blue 2, garlic oil